Introduction goes here

 50

-The same Richard [de Totesham] has letters of general attorney in England for the same time, nominating Thomas Tilden Tildenne.
+The same Richard [de Tutsham] has letters of general attorney in England for the same time, nominating Tildenne Thomas Tilden .

 The chancellor received the attorneys.